dechavezv/Hoffman2_Notes/README.md

 #$ -l h_rt=8:00:00,h_data=2G,arch=intel-gold* # arch means architecture
 `

+## My job doesnt start !!!!!
+If everthing is taken and your job doesn't start you could potentially check for space yourself and adjust the memory you request acordingly.
+One "brute force" way to do it is to loop through the nodes and run "qhost -F -h" and check for nonzero "slot" and "h_data", e.g.

+`$ qhost -F -h n7157|grep slot`
+   hc:slots=8
+`$ qhost -F -h n7157|grep h_data`
+   hc:h_data=0.000

+If both slots and h_data are nonzero, potentially you can get on the node.
+Be aware that jobs go in and out of the nodes all the time; by the time you finish typing qrsh, it is possible that the spot that you just discovered has been taken.

+But there are other potential complexities.
+Some special nodes may require additional parameters (e.g. "highmem").
+Some group-owned nodes may be undergoing a draining process; unless you are in that group and use "highp", you may not be able to get on it.

 # Jobs being killed due to memory issues.
 Beacuse Hoffman2 uses a linux system, it will look for the virtual memory of your job not h_data. \
 Sometimes the virtual memory is higher than the amount you have requested with `h_data=`.
 How much higher?
 It depends on the program as well as the